 Venus Concept Inc. employed Mr. Portaro as Vice President, EMEA, beginning May 28, 2021.
 Mr. Portaro was promoted to President, Global Sales beginning October, 15, 2021 and continuing as Executive Vice President & General Manager, Global Sales & Marketing as of February 2023.
 Mr. Portaro's current employment agreement provides for an annual base salary of \$300,000 and provides for an undefined term.
 During fiscal year 2022, Mr. Portaro was eligible to receive a discretionary annual target base bonus of 20% of his annual base salary, based upon achievement of annual performance targets, as well as other customary benefits.
-In addition, Mr. Portaro was eligible to receive a discretionary annual target base bonus of 60% of his annual base salary, based upon achievement of annual performance targets, as well as other customary benefits.
-In addition Mr. Portaro is eligible to receive a discretionary annual target base bonus of 60% of his annual base salary, based upon achievement of annual performance targets, as well as other customary benefits.
+In addition, Mr. Portaro was eligible to receive a discretionary annual target base of 100% of his annual salary.
+Effective January 1, 2023, Mr. Portaro is eligible to receive a discretionary annual target base bonus of 60% of his annual base salary, based upon achievement of annual performance targets, as well as other customary benefits.
 In addition Mr. Portaro is eligible to receive a discretionary annual target base bonus of 60% of his annual base salary, based upon achievement of annual performance targets, as well as other customary benefits.
 In addition Mr. Portaro is eligible to receive a discretionary annual target base of 60% of his annual salary.
 As part of his employment, Mr. Portaro received an initial grant of stock options upon commencement of his employment in 2021 as included above in Outstanding Equity Awards at 2022 Fiscal Year-End Table.
 Mr. Portaro's agreement includes non-competition and non-solicitation clauses, which continue for twelve months following termination.
 Pursuant to his agreement, upon termination for employment by us for Cause or Gross Misconduct, Mr. Portaro will not be eligible to receive any payments from us.